Small ceramic cup in a dream tipping in mid-air above a wooden table with a book paused as if sliding off a shelf

 Today, if the theme resonates, set aside ten minutes of silence without a screen or music, and write down everything that comes to mind, in a row.
 Without judgment.
 The Shadow recognizes such dictations as permission to speak, and in the dreams that follow knocks on walls in the middle of the night less often.

 Astrological note: A dream of sourceless noises often comes during Neptune’s transits through your 3rd or 12th house, during its aspects to Mercury, and in periods when Pluto touches your Mercury.
 Pisces, Geminis, and Scorpios recognize this dream with particular accuracy.
-If Neptune is now touching your Mercury — the Shadow tries out a voice, and the dream conveys this through a whisper in which there is no threat, but there is an insistent request that you finally hear.
+If Neptune is now touching your Mercury, the Shadow tries out a voice, and the dream conveys this through a whisper in which there is no threat, but there is an insistent request that you finally hear.

-If you shout “leave” — loudness matters less than clarity of name; it’s worth naming what you are fighting so your strike lands precisely.
-If you take up light in your hand (a lamp, a flashlight) — light weakens the invisible more effectively than force; it’s worth acting in real life more often through clarity than through struggle.
-If you call for help — do not be shy about doing this in life too; with the “invisible” it is often better to go in pairs.
-If you grow tired and sit down — sometimes giving up the position is not defeat but a way to renew; it’s worth taking breaks in drawn-out battles.
-If things grow quieter after the fight — you have found a working method; it’s worth remembering it.
+If you call for help, do not be shy about doing this in life too; with the “invisible” it is often better to go in pairs.
+If you grow tired and sit down, sometimes giving up the position is not defeat but a way to renew.
+Take breaks in drawn-out battles.
+If things grow quieter after the fight, you have found a working method.
+Remember it.

 Ask yourself: “What ‘invisible atmosphere’ am I now fighting in my life — and what name can I give it so that my strike becomes more precise rather than simply louder?”